-- keep the Headmaster informed of bullying incidents and discuss with him how best to involve parents in the solution of individual problems; - support the Housemasters/Housemistresses in the counselling of both bullies and victims, and in formulating solutions to particular problems; - arrange relevant staff training (in association with the Deputy Head (Academic); - ensure that the discussion of bullying is properly dealt with in the College's Personal, Social and Health Education (Wellbeing) programme; - seek to develop ways of encouraging pupils to let it be known that they are being bullied or have witnessed bullying. - as DSL ensure that all bullying that is potentially child abuse is discussed with local Children's Social Services. - 6.4 All Housemasters and Housemistresses will: - give priority to the care of pupils, which must always be placed above the efficient discharge of administrative tasks; - understand and endorse in their practices the College's definition of bullying - be responsible for discussing the College's Anti-Bullying policy (including Bullying) Principles, Definitions, Responsibilities and Procedures) with members of the House 'team' (including cleaners) and its pupils; - be responsible for ensuring that the pupils in their houses are supported by the College's anti-bullying policy and that its procedures are followed in practice; - deal with bullying incidents that are disclosed or discovered; - maintain a House "Bullying Log" and report all incidents of bullying to the Second Master and Deputy HeadPastoral; - support and counsel those who bully, are bullied and those who fail to intervene when witnessing bullying; - involve the House Matron and Tutors in the care and supervision of both bullies and victims; - alert classroom teachers to bullying problems that may have an impact on behaviour and performance in their classes; - put into practice methods that ensure the thoughtful allocation of accommodation (especially where rooms are shared) and the effective supervision of all areas of the house in which pupils live or are accommodated, so that opportunities to bully are minimised; - put into practice methods for encouraging pupils to tell someone if they are being bullied. - 6.5 All Housemasters and Housemistresses will: - give priority to the care of pupils, which must always be placed above the efficient discharge of administrative tasks; - understand and endorse in their practices the College's definition of bullying - be responsible for discussing the College's Anti-Bullying policy (including Bullying) Principles, Definitions, Responsibilities and Procedures) with members of the House 'team' (including cleaners) and its pupils; - be responsible for ensuring that the pupils in their houses are supported by the College's anti-bullying policy and that its procedures are followed in practice; - deal with bullying incidents that are disclosed or discovered; - maintain a House "Bullying Log" and report all incidents of bullying to the Second Master and Deputy HeadPastoral; - support and counsel those who bully, are bullied and those who fail to intervene when witnessing bullying; - involve the House Matron and Tutors in the care and supervision of both bullies and victims;
+- keep the Headmaster informed of bullying incidents and discuss with him how best to involve parents in the solution of individual problems; - support the Housemasters/Housemistresses in the counselling of both bullies and victims, and in formulating solutions to particular problems; - arrange relevant staff training (in association with the Deputy Head (Academic); - ensure that the discussion of bullying is properly dealt with in the College's Personal, Social and Health Education (Wellbeing) programme; - seek to develop ways of encouraging pupils to let it be known that they are being bullied or have witnessed bullying. - Regularly review bullying logs and discuss issues with the DSL. - as DDSL ensure that all bullying that is potentially child abuse is discussed with local Children's Social Services. - 6.4 All Housemasters and Housemistresses will: - give priority to the care of pupils, which must always be placed above the efficient discharge of administrative tasks; - understand and endorse in their practices the College's definition of bullying - be responsible for discussing the College's Anti-Bullying policy (including Bullying) Principles, Definitions, Responsibilities and Procedures) with members of the House 'team' (including cleaners) and its pupils; - be responsible for ensuring that the pupils in their houses are supported by the College's anti-bullying policy and that its procedures are followed in practice; - deal with bullying incidents that are disclosed or discovered; - maintain a House "Bullying Log" and report all incidents of bullying to the Second Master and Deputy Head Pastoral; - support and counsel those who bully, are bullied and those who fail to intervene when witnessing bullying; - involve the House Matron and Tutors in the care and supervision of both bullies and victims; - alert classroom teachers to bullying problems that may have an impact on behaviour and performance in their classes; - put into practice methods that ensure the thoughtful allocation of accommodation (especially where rooms are shared) and the effective supervision of all areas of the house in which pupils live or are accommodated, so that opportunities to bully are minimised; - put into practice methods for encouraging pupils to tell someone if they are being bullied. - 6.5 All Heads of Department will: - be responsible for ensuring that those who teach within their departments are mindful of the particular opportunities for bullying that exist within classes and that the Department has considered and implemented appropriate strategies for countering bullying in the classroom; - support those who work within their department in their efforts to ensure that bullying within the classroom is dealt with effectively. - 6.6 All teaching staff will: - know the definition of Bullying (Section 3); - know the College's Anti-Bullying policy (including Bullying: Principles, Definitions, Responsibilities and Procedures) - Deal with bullying incidents according to the procedures; - participate in the care and supervision of pupil behaviour as part of a House Tutor Team.
+To reduce the risk of bullying, teachers will fulfil their duties promptly; - be formally responsible for the supervision of pupil behaviour in their classroom and alert to pupil Bradfield College Anti- Bullying Policy